nevillepark/markdown_npp/README.md

 3. If this is the first user-defined language you are adding, copy and paste everything from my version of `userDefineLang.xml` into the version on your computer, replacing anything that was there.
 If you already have user-defined languages, just copy everything from my version between `<NotepadPlus>` and `</NotepadPlus>`, then paste it into your `userDefineLang.xml` file right before `</NotepadPlus>`.
 4. Save your file and restart Notepad++.
 5. Markdown Dark and Light will now appear as options at the very bottom of the `Language` menu.

+## More customization options

+You can make changes to these user-defined languages by opening the `Language` menu, choosing `Define your language...`, and selecting the one you want to change in the `User language `drop-down list in the User Defined Language window.

+Personally, I like using the font [Input](http://input.fontbureau.com/) and Chris Kempson's [Tomorrow theme](https://github.com/ChrisKempson/Tomorrow-Theme).

 ## Copyright and License